xtendui/xtendui/src/gatsby/markdown/introduction/information/index.md

 ## About

-##### A new paradigm for Custom Frontend Development
+##### Custom frontend development with Vanilla Javascript and Tailwind Components

-Xtend UI is a UI framework for custom styling, interactions and animations.
+Xtend UI is a framework for custom styling, interactions and animations.
 Extremely customizable and designed for building complex user interfaces.

 * Css with [TailwindCss](https://tailwindcss.com/) and [Postcss](https://postcss.org/)
 * Some animations and interactions with [Gsap](https://greensock.com/gsap/)